Photo requirements New Zealand

 Passport photo requirements New Zealand

-The passport photo requirements for New Zealand are that you must submit an official passport photo in color.
+The passport photo requirements for New Zealand are that you must submit an official passport photo in colour.

 Costs for a passport photo or visa photo for New Zealand